Breast Reconstruction

 2. Special implant Techniques

 Finally, I often reinnervate breast skin.
-During mastectomy surgery, the nerves which naturally pass through the breast tissue are removed, leaving the skin of the breast numb.2 Using an allogenic nerve graft, I reconnect the deep nerves to the superficial nerves, which allows for breast sensation.
-This is performed at the same time as the reconstruction, and the nerve regrows through the graft.
+During mastectomy surgery, the nerves that naturally pass through the breast tissue are removed, leaving the skin of the breast numb.2 Using an allogenic nerve graft, I reconnect the deep nerves to the superficial nerves, allowing breast sensation.
+This is performed simultaneously with the reconstruction, and the nerve regrows through the graft.
 Sensation improves as you heal.

 3. Perioperative Details